phpbb/chameleon/docs/css-architechture.md

 This idea of building through composition is not a new one, and is often referred to as composition over inheritance.
-This principle suggests that larger systems should be composed from much smaller, individual parts, rather than inheriting behaviour from a much larger, monolithic object.
+This principle suggests that larger systems should be composed from much smaller, individual parts, rather than inheriting behavior from a much larger, monolithic object.
 This should keep your code decoupled—nothing inherently relies on anything else.

 Composition is a very valuable principle for an architecture to make use of, particularly considering the move toward component-based UIs.
-It will mean you can more easily recycle and reuse functionality, as well rapidly construct larger parts of UI from a known set of composable objects.
+It will mean you can more easily recycle and reuse functionality, as well rapidly construct larger parts of UI from a known set of composeable objects.
 Think back to our error message example in the
 [Single Responsibility Principle](#/codeing-guidelines?id=the-single-responsibility-principle)
 section; we created a complete UI component by composing a number of much